 This breed has always had one particular job to do.
 Their task has been to run down the swiftest prey animals on the planet and deliver them to their human hunting partner.
 So, running is in your dog’s blood — literally.
 For this reason, you can absolutely expect to find a willing and eager hunting student in your Saluki.

 But, certain other activities may be difficult.
 For instance, if you want an attentive canine sidekick, you may be disappointed.
-If your dream is a dog that follows every command and will come when you call no matter how alluring the landscape may look, you may find the Saluki is a frustrating companion.
+If your dream is a dog that follows every command and will come when you call no matter how alluring the landscape may look, you may find this is a frustrating companion.

 Saluki dogs, like cats and many dog breeds, are only trainable students when you use positive training and reinforcement methods.